-After many wonderful years performing for hundreds of organizations throughout New England, Tara has stepped down from the stage.
-Thank you to all the wonderful children and adults who have welcomed Tara into your communities and made for such a rewarding dance life!
-Tara is offering some new programs -- please check out the "NEW PROGRAMS" tab.
+After many wonderful years performing for hundreds of organizations throughout New England, Tara wants to thank all the wonderful children and adults who have welcomed Tara into their communities and made for such a rewarding experience!
+Tara is offering some new programs -- please check out the PROGRAMS tab.

-Tara created her own Lecture/Demonstration model, and performed primarily at schools, libraries, museums and retirement communities.
+Tara created her own Lecture/Demonstration model, and performed at schools, libraries, museums and retirement communities.

 Taal* Tales is a 45-60 minute lecture/demonstration that presents the history of classical South Indian dance and performances of dance pieces celebrating various deities.
 Tara's specialty among the various forms of Indian dance is called Kuchipudi.
 With elements of storytelling, rhythmic footwork, and athletic grace, Kuchipudi relays vivid stories from Hindu mythology.

 In this highly interactive program, participants are engaged in experiential learning by watching and participating in dance sequences, identifying rhythms and stories, and asking and answering questions.
 Participants see analogies between art from India and from America, understanding parallels between art forms and cultures.

 They view a PowerPoint presentation of dance-related art, hear about the history and cultural context of dance, learn basic rhythms and hand gestures, and are asked to identify percussive patterns and stories in the dance pieces.
 A small group is invited to get up to learn some movement, and there is a Question & Answer period at the end of the program.

 Preschool - Ages 3 to 5

 Upper elementary - Grades 3-5